Niyonsengaeric/Way-Farer/README.md

 ## Optional Features.

-1.Users can get a list of filtered trips based on origin.
+1. Users can get a list of filtered trips based on origin.
-2.Users can get a list of filtered trips based on destination.
+2. Users can get a list of filtered trips based on destination.

 # **Technonlogies**